Windows 7 to Windows 10 migration is going too slowly for many businesses

-As Windows 7's end of life approaches, new research from the endpoint management and security company 1E has revealed that many organizations remain significantly behind in completing their Windows 10 migration.
+As the Windows 7 end of life approaches, new research from the endpoint management and security company 1E has revealed that many organizations remain significantly behind in completing their Windows 10 migration.

-To compile its Windows 10 2020: Beyond the Migration report, the firm surveyed 600 senior IT decision makers to discover that 32 percent of endpoints were left unconverted which raises serious questions about the risks organizations are willing to take when it comes to cybersecurity.
+The firm found 32 percent of endpoints were left unconverted which raises serious questions about the risks organizations are willing to take when it comes to cybersecurity.

-According to the report, 82 percent of organizations say security is a motivating factor in completing the migration yet over half (56%) acknowledge that it is just not happening quickly enough.
+According to the report, 82 percent of organizations say security is a motivating factor in completing the migration yet over half (56 percent) acknowledge that it is just not happening quickly enough.

 - Windows 7 warns users that the end is nigh